-At some point in your journey (for me about 90 days in), you’re going to change your mindset about sobriety.
+At some point in your journey (for me, about 90 days in), you will change your mindset about sobriety.

-For me, I finally got up the courage to quit a career I did not enjoy and throw my weight behind exploring a new career.
+I finally got the courage to quit a career I did not enjoy and throw my weight behind exploring new avenues.

 Don’t get me wrong.
 I’m still a bit worried about whether or not I can make this all work, BUT I’m able to view it more as a problem to be solved and not some bigger, negative picture of who I am as a person or whether I’m capable of success.